bawbgale/bawbgale.github.io/_posts/2019-02-18-a-personal-connection-between-data-and-user.md

 <img src="https://www.bawbgale.com/wp-content/uploads/2019/02/08_tooltip-1024x719.png" alt="" class="wp-image-291" srcset="https://www.bawbgale.com/wp-content/uploads/2019/02/08_tooltip-1024x719.png 1024w, https://www.bawbgale.com/wp-content/uploads/2019/02/08_tooltip-300x211.png 300w, https://www.bawbgale.com/wp-content/uploads/2019/02/08_tooltip-768x539.png 768w, https://www.bawbgale.com/wp-content/uploads/2019/02/08_tooltip.png 1142w" sizes="(max-width: 1024px) 100vw, 1024px" /> </figure>

 Then I turned to creating narrative text based on individual activities.
-This proved to be trickier because I wanted to express nuances such as &#8220;Overall this is one of the most expensive cities, but some activities are relative bargains.&#8221; I decided to base this on categorizing each activity as relatively expensive or cheap compared with other cities, then counting them.
+This proved to be trickier because I wanted to express nuances such as “Overall this is one of the most expensive cities, but some activities are relative bargains.”
+I decided to base this on categorizing each activity as relatively expensive or cheap compared with other cities, then counting them.
 My first attempts at this kept producing continuous measures rather than a dimension that I could list and count, until I found this knowledge base article: [Unable to Convert Measure to Dimension](https://kb.tableau.com/articles/issue/unable-to-convert-measure-to-dimension).
 The key was that although the calculation needs to perform an aggregation to get the MAX activity cost across cities, the end result of the calculation must not return an aggregation.
-So I created Boolean calculations to check if the activity&#8217;s cost is above or below the threshold for the selected city:
+So I created Boolean calculations to check if the activity’s cost is above or below the threshold for the selected city:

 <pre class="brush: plain; title: ; wrap-lines: false; notranslate" title="">// [Activity is Relatively Expensive?]
 [Cost] / {FIXED [Item] : MAX([Cost])} &gt; [Expensive Threshold]